 Due to this reason, these are grown in the hill systems to get most fruit out of the individual plant.
 Keep these plants 4 feet apart in a row.

 The best time to plant raspberries is in early spring when the plant is still dormant.
-If you have a dormant raspberry plant which is not ready to put in the ground, you can put it in the fridge to keep it dormant.
+If you have a dormant raspberry plant that is not ready to put in the ground, you can put it in the fridge to keep it dormant.

 Before planting, make sure you prepare the soil by digging a hole and putting some organic compost or 4-20-20 fertilizer.
 This will provide the ideal condition for the new raspberry plant to propagate.